 Allocation for all our accommodation is done by a self selection process online when you are booking your accommodation.
 As part of the process, and if in agreement.
 To help you and other applicants in selecting a suitable room and flatmates, your gender, age and a screen name can be shared and viewed by other applicants as part of the room self-selection process.

 The tenancy agreement will be for 41-51 weeks (depending on which accommodation you choose).
 If you wish to leave before the tenancy expires, you will still have to pay the rent.
 The tenancy is not transferable, but the University and Unipol will normally release you early from your tenancy agreement if a suitable replacement student tenant can be found to take your place.
-Full details of cancellation conditions and charges are given in the standard terms and conditions of residence referred to above.
+Full details of cancellation conditions and charges are given in the standard terms and conditions of residence that will be sent out to you when we make you an offer.